sahilrajput03/sahilrajput03/learn-capacitor.md

 **General - PlayStore issues:**
 - **Google Play Alpha: App not available for this account:** [Click here](https://stackoverflow.com/questions/59090859/google-play-alpha-app-not-available-for-this-account)

+## SharedPreferences vs. `Cookies` usage in capacitor app

+- Should we use `Cookies` in capacitor native app OR
+- Should we use `SharedPrefernces` when we want to maintain persistent data for apps?

+**Issue faced in xxxxx-capacitor-app? **

+Q. Why logged-in session is persisted after signout action (clearing Cookies and SharedPreferences?

+So what I came up with some 6+ hours of testing and debugging this loggedin-session persists issue is this - that, the browser session used by capacitor environment in the mobile isn’t woring the way actualy browser work with Cookies api (or may be Capacitor team has tweaked that on purpose).
+And this resulted in Cookies being persisted in some cases like 1 in 7 cases further resulting in persisted user-session.
+So the only solution left was to opt out of using Cookies for native platform and using SharedPreferences without caching layer of Cookies like we were using before.
+This fixed the issue completely. **Cons?** Is SharedPrefernces slower now as compared to previousl approach?
+I personally think it has no effect on performace and to dig out deeper I found this StackOverflow answer talking about the read speed of same -  Read speed of SharedPreferences .
+The accepted answer says like that:

+They are in memory, after the first reference.
+The first time you retrieve a specific SharedPreferences (e.g., PreferenceManager.getDefaultSharedPreferences()), the data is loaded from disk, and kept around.

 ## WORKING ❤️ WAY ❤️ OF producing the signed apk

 NOTE: Why to use android studio and **not** capacitor CLI to build a signed APK?
 Because - It gives error when the APK is installed on android - "App is not installed."